Midlife Metabolic Reset in Alexandria, VA

 Why Your Metabolism Changes in Midlife

-Many people in their 40s, 50s, and beyond notice changes in weight, energy, and how their body responds to food and stress.
-What used to work no longer works, and it can feel like your metabolism has slowed down or become “stuck.”
+Many people in their 40s, 50s, and beyond notice changes in weight, energy and how their body responds to food and stress.
+What used to work no longer does, and it can feel like your metabolism has slowed down or become “stuck.”

-These changes are often driven by shifts in hormones, stress response, sleep patterns, and how the body regulates energy.
-Over time, this can affect how easily you gain weight, how well you recover, and how consistently you feel throughout the day.
+What we see in our practice is that these changes are often driven by shifts in hormones, stress response, sleep patterns and how the body regulates energy.

 The key is understanding that these patterns can be addressed — but not through quick fixes.
 Lasting improvement comes from a structured approach that works with your body over time, allowing these systems to gradually reset and function better.